 There was a minor increase of around 8ms latency from my baseline in both titles, which kept me under 50ms in both cases.
 This is more than passable even in these faster-paced titles.
 Just note that your results may vary depending on your own location.

 Speed determines how fast content uploads, so if you're torrenting or streaming, you want the speed to be somewhat identical to your regular internet speed.
 Since a VPN encrypts your data, it usually takes a bit longer to send your data back and forth, which can slow down your connection.
 However, if your ISP deliberately slows down your connection (also known as throttling) a VPN might increase your internet speed.
 Testing a VPN is somewhat pointless because new servers pop up and affect speed.
 Your speed can also differ according to your location, so your speed test might not match ours.
 Having said that, we tested the speed in numerous locations to provide you with the average.

-CyberGhost has the biggest server network out of any VPN — NordVPN is the only other service to offer over 5,000 servers.
+CyberGhost has an enormous server network — only Private Internet Access (PIA) has more servers with 35000+ around the globe.
 This makes CyberGhost an ideal VPN if you need to connect to a specific geographic location.
 When there are more servers available, you have a higher chance of connecting to a fast server in your chosen country.

 In terms of server locations, only ExpressVPN surpasses CyberGhost as it offers servers in 94 countries.
 However, CyberGhost’s breadth of locations is still incredibly impressive.
 While the majority of servers are based in the US, UK, and Europe, I was pleased to see a sizable number in Africa and South America.

 CyberGhost has virtual servers in countries with poor internet privacy laws or infrastructure.
 This includes Algeria, China, Kazakhstan, Russia, and Saudi Arabia.
 Virtual servers in these locations provide you with faster speeds and fewer security risks than a physical server.